 Social activist Navin Kiran, during a live session at a local news portal, said that the two frontline warriors were only serving their duty risking their lives.
 He further raised questions and said: “The people who were allowed to enter the state illegally were let go at the discretion of the two police constables or were they just acting as per the order of higher-ups in the state police system?”

-Earlier on Friday, while speaking with EastMojo, DIG Range Prawin Gurung asserted that the “suspension is not punishment”.
+Earlier on Friday, while speaking with EastMojo, DIG (Range) Prawin Gurung asserted that the “suspension was not a punishment”.

 “These two constables were on duty, wherever they may have got the orders, both legally or illegally, they must not have let the family enter Melli Check Post.
 A prima facie case has been registered and they have been suspended.
 Suspension is not a punishment, they are not declared as guilty, it happened under their watch so as a normal course of action, they have been suspended.
 Now the investigation is going on and the action was taken from the district level,” he said.